-- 1. Size: - 1.1 A side rail height of 152 mm (6") is preferred.
-Utilize 102 mm (4") side rail height where vertical space is limited. - 1.2 Size cable tray to meet current and future cable requirements.
-Minimum tray width is 152 mm (6"). - Tray to be CSA, cUL listed. - 3.
+- 1. Arrangement - 1.1 Design cable trays in a manner to provide ease of access, capacity for expansion and change. - 1.2 Ensure headroom is not impeded by cable trays. - 2.
+Size: - 2.1 A side rail height of 152 mm (6") is preferred.
+Utilize 102 mm (4") side rail height where vertical space is limited. - 2.2 Size cable tray to meet current and future cable requirements.
+Minimum tray width is 152 mm (6"). - Tray to be CSA, cUL listed. - 4.
 The rungs of the ladder shall typically be at 305 mm (12") spacing.
-However for single conductor 1/0 to 4/0 AWG the rung spacing shall not exceed 229 mm (9"). - 4.
-Tray load ratings: - 4.1 Cable tray load ratings are to be sufficient for the cables installed and any additional loads such as snow, ice and wind, where applicable. - 4.2 Allow for spare cables in cable tray loading calculations.
-For trays where cables may be installed with no spacing, assume the tray will be filled in the future. - 4.3 Minimum load rating for indoor tray: CSA Class C1 - 4.4 Minimum load rating for outdoor tray: CSA Class D - 5.
-The tray shall be installed in accordance with manufacturer's instructions. - 6.
-Use tray covers in dusty areas, outdoors, for aesthetic reasons and for trays passing under walkways or where there is a risk of falling debris. - 7.
-Use stainless steel SS316 bolting and fixing hardware. - 8.
-Select cable tray material as per Table 4-5. - 8.1 Consider the use of fibreglass cable tray in corrosive locations.
+However for single conductor 1/0 to 4/0 AWG the rung spacing shall not exceed 229 mm (9"). - 5.
+Tray load ratings: - 5.1 Cable tray load ratings are to be sufficient for the cables installed and any additional loads such as snow, ice and wind, where applicable. - 5.2 Allow for spare cables in cable tray loading calculations.
+For trays where cables may be installed with no spacing, assume the tray will be filled in the future. - 5.3 Minimum load rating for indoor tray: CSA Class C1 - 5.4 Minimum load rating for outdoor tray: CSA Class D - 6.
+The tray shall be installed in accordance with manufacturer's instructions. - 7.
+Use tray covers in dusty areas, outdoors, for aesthetic reasons and for trays passing under walkways or where there is a risk of falling debris. - 8.
+Use stainless steel SS316 bolting and fixing hardware. - 9.
+Select cable tray material as per Table 4-6. - 9.1 Utilize fibreglass cable tray in corrosive locations where fibreglass will outperform the alternatives.
 Fibreglass tray shall not be exposed to sunlight unless confirmed by the manufacturer that it is sunlight/UV resistant.

-Table 4-5: Standard Cable Tray Material
+Table 4-6 : Standard Cable Tray Material